Fractional CTO

 Maybe it's time to change a diaper, plan an invasion, write a sonnet, program a computer, and cook a tasty meal.

-That's what humans are for.
+After all, that's what humans are for.

 Specialization is for insects.